microsoft/promptflow/docs/how-to-guides/init-and-test-a-flow.md

 ### Test a single node in the flow

-Customer can test a single python node in the flow locally.
+Customer can test a single python node in the flow.
 It will use customer provides date or the default value of the node as input.
 It will only use customer specified node to execute with the input.

 ::::{tab-set}
 :::{tab-item} CLI